chr1ce/lift-simple/README.md

+## Lift Simple

-## A simple lifting tracker and guide
+### A simple weightlifting tracker and recommendation tool

++ Query for data quickly
+	+ How long since my last deadlift PR?
+	+ Display my past bicep curl workouts.
 + Assumes knowledge of basic lifting principles
 	+ Will not suggest full workouts
 	+ Will not include features found elsewhere
-			> No timer
+		+ No timer
-			> No tracking diet
+		+ No tracking diet
-			> Does not attempt to have features for everyone
+		+ Does not attempt to have features for everyone
-			> Simple workout data processing
+		+ Simple workout data processing
+		+ Command-line functioning, no ads, no subscription, data stored in a file on your machine
 + No guessing what intensity you need to work at
 + Given an understanding of past workouts and days between them, determines recommended weight and repetitions for a given exercise
 	+ Can set what percent increase you expect to see from yourself
 	+ Can set how many repetitions the exercise should be